College Basketball Rankings: CBS Sports shakes up Way-Too-Early Top 25 and 1 after Miikka Muurinen commitment

 The transfer portal is closed, but teams are still making significant changes.
 In turn, CBS Sports‘ Gary Parrish had no choice but to update his college basketball Top 25 and 1 rankings.

-Arkansas made the largest leap in Parrish’s rankings, improving threes spots after landing four-star prospect Miikka Muurinen.
+Arkansas made the largest leap in Parrish’s rankings, improving three spots after landing four-star prospect Miikka Muurinen.
 Razorbacks head coach John Calipari boasts the No. 2 incoming freshman class in the country.

 On the other hand, the past week hasn’t been as kind to other teams.
 With so much movement to break down, let’s crack into Parrish’s updated 2026-27 college basketball rankings.